 Your learning experience will consist of tools and frameworks delivered via video lectures, real-world examples, case study scenarios, and downloadable content.
 You will put your learning into action through weekly activities, customized assignments and quizzes, discussion boards and faculty engagement.
 The program culminates with a capstone project, bringing together all of the key concepts from the program.

-In addition, participants will earn certifications in product management tools and methodologies including project management, A/B testing (Optimizely), wireframing (Balsamiq), roadmapping (Trello), and analytics (Google Analytics).
+In addition, participants will earn certifications in product management tools and methodologies including project management, wireframing (Balsamiq), roadmapping (Miro), and analytics (Google Analytics).
 (NOTE: A small additional fee may be required for some of these certifications.
 Detailed instructions will be provided while you are in the program.)

 What is the program format?

 The program consists of 20 modules delivered over five months online.
 Learners can expect to dedicate 15-20 hours per week to watch videos, complete assignments and participate in discussions.
 Each module is opened weekly, allowing a flexible but structured approach to learning, with quizzes/assessments delivered at the module’s conclusion.
 Learners may choose to engage with the program module all in one sitting or in smaller segments of time throughout the week.

 Could a learner choose to opt out of some topics?